This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Effective microorganisms can’t get to their food source

-Alternatively, add a layer of about an inch or two and add two tablespoons of Bokashi bran to the mix.
+Alternatively, add a layer of about an inch or two and two tablespoons of Bokashi bran to the mix.
 Stir the top layer to spread the bran as much as possible.
 You want it to be lightly covered with Bokashi bran to speed up the fermentation and limit odors or pathogens.

 Remember to press the mix down to remove any air and juices before sealing the lid again.

-How Will I Know if My Bokashi Bin Fermentation Process is Failing?
+How Will I Know If My Bokashi Bin Fermentation Process Is Failing?

 Below is a list of indicators that you need to dump your Bokashi process and start over.
 When starting over, do not wash your Bokashi bin with antibacterial.
-Instead, use a clean rag soaked a solution (1:10) of water and EM-1®.
+Instead, use a clean rag soaked in a solution (1:10) of water and EM-1®.

 Black or Green mold on top of the pile

 On top of your fermenting food scraps, you will notice white fluff that looks like light cotton wool.
 It is mycelia, the vegetative part of fungi and bacteria.
-The fact that it is white indicates that your batch is healthy and the EM are effectively active.
+The fact that it is white indicates that your batch is healthy and the EM is effectively active.

-A foul smell is coming from the bin
+A foul smell is coming from the bin.

 The smell of the fermentation process is like mild cider.
-You are creating pickled food scraps loaded with organisms that will break the food down entirely once it’s added to soil, where resident microbes will finish the work.
+You are creating pickled food scraps loaded with organisms that will break the food down entirely once added to soil, where resident microbes will finish the work.

 If there is a putrid smell, your batch has gone off.
 This could be a result of any of the causes listed above.
 Some say their bokashi smells like vomit.
 I have never had a vomit-smelling batch, and my nose is super sensitive to smells.